esphome/esphome-docs/components/display/index.rst

     The ``extras`` section only supports TrueType files, ``size`` and ``bpp`` will be the same as one level above.
 This will allow printing icons alongside the characters in the same string, like ``I \uF004 You \uF001``.

+    Many font sizes with multiple glyphs at high bit depths will increase the binary size considerably.
+Make your choices carefully.

 .. _display-static_text: